martincartledge/martincartledge.io/src/content/blog/building-my-first-ai-agent.md

 More importantly, it demystified what agents actually are.
 The act of wiring up a model and running it against your code on a local machine is straightforward.
 What separates companies in this space isn't some secret sauce in the agent architecture—**it's the presentation and the model itself.**

 It's how context is handled throughout an ecosystem.
-It's keeping input and output performance at the tip of highend for the user.
+It's keeping input and output performance at the tip of high-end for the user.

 Companies can shine if they provide a sleek, intuitive UI and a performative, relevant, and dense model pool for their consumers.
 The agent loop?
 That's almost a solved problem.
 The real differentiator is the experience and the intelligence of the underlying model.